Including well-being in all we do

 Learn about the development of a measure that assesses elements of well-being such as job satisfaction, strong social connections and financial security.

-Learn about the research we are conducting on the worksite’s role in health and well-being.
+Learn about the research we are conducting on occupational medicine in health and well-being.

 The Impact of a Behavioral Economics Intervention on the Nutritional Quality of Food Selected by Clients at Food Pantries.
 This National Institutes of Health-funded study will evaluate the impact of a behavioral economic intervention in food pantries on the nutritional quality of food selected by clients.
 Behavioral economic strategies include: (1) altering food allowances for clients by expanding choice in healthy food categories and constraining choice in less healthy food categories; and (2) adapting retail marketing strategies (eg, product placement, promotions) to the food pantry setting to encourage healthy food selection.
 SuperShelf was developed by four founding partners: HealthPartners, Valley Outreach, The Food Group, The University of Minnesota Extension and Department of Family Medicine and Community Health.